 A calculus-based study of physics designed primarily for students majoring in chemistry, mathematics, computer science, and pre-engineering.
 This course is required of all pre-engineering, chemistry, and biochemistry students and is recommended for students certifying to teach physics in the secondary schools.
 This course introduces students to kinematics in one and two dimensions, kinetics, friction, work, energy, momentum, rotational dynamics, gravitation, static equilibrium, fluid mechanics, thermodynamics, waves, and sound.
-This course meets for three hours of lecture and three hours of laboratory per week.
+This course meets for three (3) hours of lecture and three (3) hours of lab each week.
 This course includes a significant writing component.
 Prerequisite: MAT 122 Analytics and Calculus I.